-If you have this or similar running problems read on, as I have put together a few simple checks that you can do to get you running smoothly once again.
+If you have this or similar running problems or find your snowblower not starting at all unless the choke is on full, read on, I have put together a few simple checks that you can do to get you running smoothly once again.

 Something most people don’t realize is that regular gas only has a shelf life of 3-6 months!
 Consequently, over time some of the fuel ingredients will evaporate, making it thick and sticky.
 When this soupy fuel reaches the carb it builds up to create what we call varnishing of the carburetor.

 Even though you may be able to carry on temporarily by running on the choke, this will not resolve the fault and may cause further problems down the line.

 Carbs are notorious for clogging up and blocking so it is recommended that you use a spray carb cleaner regularly.
 Also, emptying your fuel, as part of your regular maintenance will reduce the risk of this happening.
 With this in mind for the future, you still have a problem for now.

 Cleaning a blocked carb can be done relatively easily, although you will need a carburetor cleaner and maybe a carb cleaning kit to do this successfully you do not necessarily have to remove the whole thing.

 Please read my blog on How To Clean a Carburetor Without Removing for guidance.

 Tips On How To Avoid a Blocked Carburetor

 The winter is at an end with summer on its way, you are swapping your snowblower for your lawnmower.
 Here’s what you can do to save yourself from any further problems when the snow returns.